jasonpaulos/go-algorand/cmd/avmdbg/README.md

 * Source map support - the ability to specify source maps for app code so we can show something more informative than the decompiled TEAL binary.

+* LogicSig support - currently the debugger does not verify that a transaction is well formed or that its signature is valid, and as a side effect of this, LogicSig programs are not evaluated.